watterle/hoi4ic/README.md

 - Select the countries to analyze in the inputtag variable.
 Tags variable has a list of them, majors/minors variables are shortcuts to usual choices.

 ## Notes
-- Monthly IC is approximated as 30 times the instant IC at the time of the save.
-Production growth is not simulated, number of days doesn't change, any change between saves is ignored.
 - Only actual production is measured.
 IC from focuses/decision is not considered.
+- Monthly IC is approximated as 30 times the instant IC at the time of the save.
+- A moving mean of 3 months is applied to the data.
+- Cumulative IC is calculated with trapezoidal approximation